Cassin's auklet: 2014 summer mass death in US

 In the last few months of 2014, the carcasses of thousands of Cassin's auklets washed ashore from Northern California up to the north coast of Washington State.
 The Coastal Observation and Seabird Survey Team estimated a toll between 50,000 and 100,000 deaths that year.
 Scientists were uncertain about the cause of these deaths.
 While viruses, bacteria, and oil spills were ruled out the cause appeared to be starvation.
 Scientists found little evidence of food in the stomachs of the carcasses.
-Some scientists from the California's Farallon Institute believe these mass deaths could be related to the unusual North Pacific warmth which is pushing marine food chains and could affect other species of zooplankton, krill and fish that normally develop in cold waters and the birds that consume them including the Cassin's auklets.
+Some scientists from the California's Farallon Institute believe these mass deaths could be related to the unusual North Pacific warmth which is pushing marine food chains and could affect other species of zooplankton, krill and fish that normally develop in cold waters and the birds that consume them including Cassin's auklets.
 The event happened in the late summer when the auklet chicks began to fledge.